A Free, Online Course from The Culinary Institute of America

 Recipes on the online course include Fromage Blanc with Toasted Almonds, Popped Aromatic Spices and Fresh Mint Chutney; Mini Tostadas Topped with Pan-roasted Salmon with Aromatic Almond Pipiàn; Malaysian Barbecued Almond Chicken Wings; Summer Green Bean Salad with Almonds and Goat Cheese; Almond Frangipane with Pound Cake and Fresh Apricots; and more.

 "Small Plates, Big Impact: Contemporary Menu Ideas with Almonds" from The Culinary Institute of America was produced by the CIA's Digital Media team, which has won two James Beard Awards for Best Webcast.
-The course can be found at www.ciaprochef.com/almonds.
+The course can be found online at the CIA's prochef website.

 Photo 1: Malaysian Barbecued Almond Chicken, one of a dozen recipes in The Culinary Institute of America's "Small Plates, Big Impact: Contemporary Menu Ideas with Almonds" free online course.
 (Photo credits: Kristen Loken/CIA)

-Photo 2: Chocolate Almond Baklava, a dessert with almonds you can learn to make during "Small Plates, Big Impact," a free online course at www.ciaprochef.com/almonds.
+Photo 2: Chocolate Almond Baklava, a dessert with almonds you can learn to make during "Small Plates, Big Impact," a free online course.
 (Photo credits: Kristen Loken/CIA)

 # # #